Timothy C. Hain,

 Spanish translation of CC exercises (courtesy of Maria Busso).

 One of the first "general" interventions for vestibular

 problems were the Cawthorne-Cooksey (CC) exercises, as shown below.
 Although some authors state that the CC exercises are outmoded, this is not true.
-The CC exercises are still in common use (see numerous references at bottom of this document).
+The CC exercises are still in common use (see numerous references at bottom of the Vestibular Rehab page).
 The CC exercises are mainly used as a home program

 This document is one

 page handout of activities that progress from simple head movement to complex

 activities such as throwing a ball.
 There are some small adaptations from the original.
 One should gradually progress through these exercises.
 For persons who find these activities easy, move on to a harder one in the group(usually the next one).